bovirus/adbtools2/README.md

-* **device-table.txt** the device table used by `mkfs.jffs2` to allow creation of /dev/console and /dev/null in the jffs2 root file image.
+* **device-table.txt** the device table used by `mkfs.jffs2` to allow creation of /dev/console and /dev/null in the jffs2 root file system image.
 This is needed because the normal user has no right to create a special file

 * **root-permissions.acl** this file contains the correct file owner and mode of each file in the root file system.
 This file is needed